wambuiGicheha/kwanza_tukule_TechAssement/README.md

 - **Unique Values**: Explored the unique values in each column.
 - **Descriptive Statistics**: Calculated basic statistics for numerical columns.
 - **Data Visualization**: Plotted the top-selling products, business performance, and sales trends.
+- **Feature Engineering**: Created new month-year column/feature from the date feature

 ### 3. Forecasting:
 - **ARIMA Forecasting**: Used the ARIMA model to forecast future sales for the next three months.